stonecoldpat/anysender-voting/README.md

 OK.
 So we have put together a new signed relay transaction for the any.sender service.
 How do we get it in the blockchain?

 Again, it is pretty easy.
-We can simply send the job to the any.sender service via [a rest-api]*https://github.com/stonecoldpat/anysender-voting/blob/master/src/ts/vote.ts#L161):
+We can simply [send the job to the any.sender service](https://github.com/stonecoldpat/anysender-voting/blob/master/src/ts/vote.ts#L161):

 ```
 const receipt = await anysender.executeRequest(signedRelayTx);